Invoicing

 Progress Billing Built Into CogniFlow Books

 Create custom payment schedules on every estimate — 50/40/10, custom splits, custom phase names.
 Each phase generates its own invoice automatically when it's time to collect.
-No manual math, no re-entering data.
+Accept online payments directly from the invoice.
+No manual math, no re-entering data, no chasing customers for checks.

 Try It Free